 Bryan Graham is the founder of Fruition Chocolate Works and Confectionery.
-From a young age, Bryan has been passionate about both chocolate and food.
+From a very young age, Bryan has been passionate about chocolate, pastry and food of all types.
 He attributes his interest in the field of baking and pastry to his grandmother, an outstanding baker.
-Through visits to her farm in upstate New York, Bryan learned how to pick perfectly ripe ingredients, and how to transform them into pies, tarts, jams and jellies in the old world tradition only a grandmother can teach.
+During visits to her farm in upstate New York, Bryan learned how to pick perfectly ripe ingredients and transform them into pies, cakes, jams and jellies.

-At the age of 16, Bryan began an in depth study of food through a mentor program where he became a baking and pastry apprentice at the renowned Bear Café in Woodstock, New York.
+At the age of 16, Bryan began an in depth study through a high school mentor program where he became an apprentice at the renowned Bear Café in Woodstock, New York.
 Within the first week of working beside Executive Pastry Chef Heather Haviland, Bryan confirmed his love for pastry.
-After showing true commitment and dedication to the Bear Café, Bryan was offered a permanent position as Assistant Pastry Chef at the Bear Café.
-At age 18, he was promoted to Pastry Chef.
+After showing commitment to the craft and dedication to the restaurant, Bryan was offered a permanent position as an assistant to the baker and Pastry Chef.
+At age 18, after graduating high school, he took over that role.

-Five years later, Bryan decided to continue his education at the Culinary Institute of America in Hyde Park, New York.
+Five years later, Bryan decided to continue with a formal education at the Culinary Institute of America in Hyde Park, New York.
 He completed his externship at Jacques Torres Chocolates in NYC.
-However, it wasn’t until Bryan made chocolate from bean to bar with Chef Peter Greweling that an interest in the history and science of chocolate and confectionery was sparked.
-Since, Bryan has educated himself on the science, technique, and craft of handmade chocolate.
+However, it wasn’t until Bryan made a tiny batch of chocolate from bean to bar with Chef Peter Greweling that an interest in the history and science of chocolate and confectionery was sparked.
+Since, Bryan has educated himself on the science, technique, and craft of chocolate.

 In 2013, Bryan was named Top 10 Chocolatiers in North America by Dessert Professional Magazine.
-He is well revered in the craft chocolate industry, and continues to be recognized winning a multitude of awards including Good Food Awards, Academy of Chocolate Awards, and International Chocolate Awards.
+He and his team continue to be recognized with a multitude of awards including Good Food Awards, Academy of Chocolate Awards, and International Chocolate Awards.